aidgn-com/fullscore/README.md

 ## Usage

 Full Score is an incredibly lightweight tool.
 For detailed usage and customization, please refer to the comments in the fullscore.js file.
+The code works immediately when copied and pasted into your website without any additional configuration.

+The BEAT format recorded in browser cookies can be observed and analyzed in Edge Workers at no additional cost.
+You can limit Edge's role to observation and analysis, while storing behavioral data on your web server or sending it to webhook services like n8n.

+For real-time bot detection logic, we recommend implementing it in Edge Workers rather than client-side JavaScript.
+The Full Score developer is preparing an easy-to-use Edge Worker, and a basic example is available on GitHub for reference.

 <br />